Configuring a Condition

 - break_block

-So here, MVP players would get $100 for breaking a block, whereas non-MVP players would be told to buy the rank to get the perk when they try to break a block.
+In this example, MVP players get $100 for breaking a block, whereas non-MVP players are told to buy the rank when they try to break a block.
 This functions as an alternative to not-met-lines.

 Victim Conditions

-You can also check if the victim (player/entity) meets the conditions before running the effects by using the victim_conditions filter, here.
+You can check if the victim (player/entity) meets conditions before running effects by using the victim_conditions filter.
 You can combine these with usual conditions to create intricate effects with comprehensive lists of criteria to be met.

 effects: